Mastering Brand Strategy: "We will NEVER do that!" Defining Your Core Identity

 Key Elements of a Powerful Mission Statement:

-• Cultural Values: Reflect core Japanese values (not the words themselves) like omotenashi (hospitality) or kaizen (continuous improvement) in your statement, if applicable, to build an emotional connection.
+Cultural Values: Incorporate core Japanese values (not the words themselves), such as omotenashi (hospitality) or kaizen (continuous improvement), into your statement, if applicable, to establish an emotional connection.

 Identifying Your Target Audience